-“They love doing it, they love helping people,” McAllister said.
+“They love doing it, they love helping people,” MacAllister said.

-The bureau will begin setting up for the 2020 season in October, which is a little later in the season than McAllister would prefer.
+The bureau will begin setting up for the 2020 season in October, which is a little later in the season than MacAllister would prefer.

-The Langley Christmas Bureau doesn’t have a permanent location, making set up and take down each season difficult for volunteers, according to McAllister
+The Langley Christmas Bureau doesn’t have a permanent location, making set up and take down each season difficult for volunteers, according to MacAllister